vvvv/visualprogramming.net/content/blog/2023/News/gammalauncher-50/index.md

 Bonjour bonjour,

 A new GammaLauncher has just landed!
-This version was almost entirely rewritten from sratch, and makes use of the tasty VL.ImGUI library and its `Channel` based approach.
+This version was almost entirely rewritten from scratch, and makes use of the tasty VL.ImGUI library and its `Channel` based approach.

 ![The launcher](launcher.png)